Photobiomodulation relief for neck pain

 ADVANTAGES OVER DRUG THERAPIES

-The evidence for LLLT is much stronger than for drug therapies.
+The evidence for PBM is much stronger than for drug therapies.
 There are no analgesics or anti-inflammatories licensed for the treatment of neck pain.
-LLLT also has the advantage of having no side effects, unlike many drug therapies.
+PBM also has the advantage of having no side effects, unlike many drug therapies.

 TV INTERVIEW WITH DR ROBERTA CHOW